Paris is the city of love, light, and literature. I went there prepared to hate it.

 It’s a beautiful city with so much history the ghosts are coming out the walls.
 That cafe where they serve the best steak and frites in town?
 Proust, Sartre, and most of Serge Gainsbourg’s wives used to eat there.
 The Musee d’Orsay is a glorious shell of old railway terminal stuffed with a fine selection of mid to late nineteenth century art.
 Picasso used to haunt that park looking for new models and even now it’s full of elegant faces that deserve a portrait.

 And it’s a literary city.
-Book shops everywhere, strap-hangers reading on the buses, customers in cafes cracking the spine on a new paperback as a cube of brown sugar dissolves in coffee.
+Book shops everywhere, strap-hangers reading on the buses, customers in cafes cracking the spine on a new paperback as a cube of brown sugar dissolves in their coffee.
 Streets are named after writers: there’s an avenue Marcel-Proust near the Seine, a small and cramped rue Huysmans further inland, and many others.

 Is Paris perfect?
 Nope.
 It’s a place that burns money, with locals ruder than a New York cabbie and cafe tables so close together you end up sitting in your neighbour’s lap.
 Get used to queuing and paying and crowds – and those are just Tourist Problems.
 Never forget that a week in Montparnasse or the 16th arrondissement is a world away from the real Paris of bills and school runs and unemployment in the banlieue.